Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation

 \section{The Few-Shot Relation Extraction Task}

-Few-shot relation extraction is formulated as an episodic $N$-way $k$-shot classification task.
+Few-shot relation extraction is formulated as an episodic $n$-way $k$-shot classification task.
 A relation holds between two entities: the {\em subject} and {\em object}.
-Each episode consists of a $k$-shot learning instance defined by (a) a set of candidate relations $\mathcal{R} = \{r_1, \ldots, r_N\}$ along with $k$ support sentences exemplifying each relation and (b) a query sentence with a subject and object named entities tagged.
-The task is to predict which of the $N$ relations hold between the entities in the query sentence, if any.
-We target the standard 5-way 1-shot setting as defined in existing corpora (Section \ref{sec:experiments}).
+Each episode consists of a $k$-shot learning instance defined by (a) a set of candidate relations $\mathcal{R} = \{r_1, \ldots, r_n\}$ along with $k$ support sentences exemplifying each relation and (b) a query sentence with a subject and object named entities tagged.
+The task is to predict which of the $n$ relations hold between the entities in the query sentence, or output \norel{} if none apply.
+We target the standard $5$-way $1$-shot setting as defined in existing corpora (Section \ref{sec:experiments}).
 In particular, we explore in-context learning and strategies to complement the single gold example per relation with automatically obtained additional examples.

-\paragraph{In-Context Learning for Few-Shot Relation Extraction} We reformulate the 5-way 1-shot relation extraction task as five independent 1-shot binary classifications.
-Each classification task predicts whether a relation holds between the subject and object in the query sentence (see few-shot prompt in Table~\ref{t:prompt_one-relation-inference}).
-We output \norel{} if none hold, and a random relation out of all that hold if more than one is predicted.\footnote{This scenario is very unlikely: 0.26\% of query sentences.} Additionally, prior to in-context learning, we include a filter enforcing compatibility of named entity types between the entities in the query sentence and the relation at hand.
-We also use in-context learning (Table \ref{t:prompt-entity-resolution}) to match named entity types.
+\paragraph{In-Context Learning for Few-Shot Relation Extraction} We reformulate the $5$-way $1$-shot relation extraction task as five independent $1$-shot binary classifications.
+Each classification task predicts whether a relation holds between the subject and object in the query sentence (see few-shot prompt in Figure~\ref{t:prompt_one-relation-inference}).
+We output \norel{} if none hold, and a random relation out of all that hold if more than one is predicted.\footnote{This scenario is very unlikely: 0.26\% of query sentences.} Additionally, prior to in-context learning, we include a filter that enforces compatibility between the named entity types in the query sentence and the type constraints of the target relation.
+We use in-context learning (Figure~\ref{t:prompt-entity-resolution}) to match these named entity types.
 This filter was added because it substantially reduces compute ($86.04$\% of candidate relations are discarded), and yields empirical benefits (Section \ref{sec:qualitative_analysis}).

-We also experimented with an in-context learning approach to decide which of the five candidate relations hold between the entities in the query sentence using a single LLM call.
-We discarded it after observing consistently lower results than with the binary approach outlined above (Table~\ref{t:prompt_multi-relation-inference}).
+We also experimented with in-context learning to decide which of the five candidate relations hold between the entities in the query sentence using a single LLM call, i.e., where the LLM functions as a multi-class classifier.
+We discarded it after observing consistently lower results than with the binary approach outlined above (Figure~\ref{t:prompt_multi-relation-inference}).